therealdreg/evilmass_at90usbkey2/README.md

 https://github.com/David-Reguera-Garcia-Dreg/evilmass_at90usbkey2/blob/master/stage2/stage2/main.c#L183

-This attack its only useful to steal little info because SPI slow, RF 433MHz bandwich..
+**NOTE: This attack its only useful to steal little info because SPI slow, RF 433MHz bandwich..**

 ## I'm working in a new version.